-My current work has been again with George Sfougaras for the ‘Recovered Histories’ exhibition.
-I have developed my lighting controller to the point where it can be added to existing artworks and programmed with the lighting pattern wirelessly.
-I used this for all three of the works currently on display.
+In the summer of 2019 I again worked with George Sfougaras for his ‘Recovered Histories’ exhibition.
+I had developed my lighting controller to the point where it could be added to existing artworks and programmed remotely with the lighting pattern.
+I used this for all three of the works, again with my own circuit boards.

-The overriding aim of this work has been to create a system that has the features artists need in order to embed lighting into their work without having to deal with the technicalities.
-I have a version of the controller that simply plugs together, or I can assist in embedding the hardware if required.
-The carefully designed PC software then make it easy to experiment with different effects to create the best outcome.
+The overriding aim of myelectronics work has been to create a system with the features artists need in order to embed lighting into their work, but without having to deal with technicalities.
+This is a generic lighting controller that will shortly be available, along with PC software for defining the lighting patterns.

 You can contact Paul at firstname.lastname@example.org

 * Photo of the exhibited ‘You are my sunshine’ by Sean Clark.